 Each college and university has its own policy regarding ACT score reporting.
 Some schools may ask you to report all ACT scores, while others may allow you to choose which scores to send.
 Some schools will accept superscore reports, while others may choose to look only at full test scores.

-Starting sometime in 2021, the ACT will offer two new features:
+Starting sometime after the 2021–2022 school year, the ACT will offer two new features:

-Starting in 2021, U.S. test takers will have the option of computer testing.
+Starting sometime after the 2021–2022 school year, U.S. test takers will have the option of computer testing.
 When you sign up for a full ACT, you will be able to choose computer or paper testing.
 The upcoming section retests must be administered on computers.
 Keep in mind that you must take a full ACT before you will be able to take section retests.

-Note that international ACTs are already administered on computers.
+Note that international ACTs are already administered on computers, and some U.S. State and District testing is computer based.

 Once they become available, the computer-based ACT offered at test centers or through remote proctoring will have the same content, structure, and timing as the traditional test.
 The only difference between the tests will be how they are administered.

-If you are taking section retests (starting in 2021), you will not have the option to take the ACT on paper; retests will be available only on computers.
+If you are taking section retests (which start sometime after the 2021–2022 school year), you will not have the option to take the ACT on paper; retests will be available only on computers.
 If you are taking a full ACT and have the option of paper or computer testing, you should pick the format on which you feel most comfortable.
+Note that most tests in the U.S. are currently administered only as paper-based tests, and all international testing is administered only on computers.
 Make sure to take at least one practice test on each format to help you determine which is easier for you.
 Once you decide, practice using that format to prepare for test day.

-When section retesting becomes available in 2021, you should plan to retake certain sections of the ACT.
+Once section retesting becomes available sometime after the 2021–2022 school year, you should plan to retake certain sections of the ACT.
 In most circumstances, we recommend that students retake the ACT (see our college admissions timeline for more details).
 In particular, with ACT’s new retesting option, we recommend that students retake the sections on which they feel they need to improve.
 Retesting limited sections will allow you to prepare intensively for those sections.

 Keep in mind that the ACT will always include your highest composite ACT score from a single administration in your score reports, even superscore reports; some schools may choose not to use superscores and instead consider your top ACT score from a single sitting.
 Verify the individual policies of each school to which you intend to apply as you plan your testing and retesting strategy.

 Some colleges will accept ACT superscores, while others may choose to look only at full ACT scores from a single sitting.
 You can now send official ACT superscore reports.
-A superscore is calculated by combining your highest section scores from all full ACTs and all section retests (once they become available in 2021).
+A superscore is calculated by combining your highest section scores from all full ACTs and all section retests (once they become available, sometime after the 2021–2022 school year).
 Note that superscore reports will still contain at least one composite full ACT score and all scores from the test events that comprise the superscore.
 Some colleges and universities may choose not to use the superscore when evaluating applications; make sure to confirm the score reporting policies of the colleges and universities to which you are planning to apply.

 Historically, some colleges have calculated a superscore from the complete set of scores reported on a standard ACT score report.
 You can now send official ACT superscore reports with a composite superscore, which is calculated by combining your highest section scores from full ACT tests and all section retests.
 Note that score reports that superscore will still contain at least one composite full ACT test score and all scores from the test events that comprise the superscore.
 Some colleges and universities may choose not to consider the superscore when evaluating applications, so make sure to verify the score reporting policies of the colleges and universities to which you are planning to apply.